 Will Stretch Goals Help or Hinder Your Firm?

-Many companies are setting internal or public goals around sustainability — for example, reducing environmental impacts or increasing employee participation in corporate citizenship activities.
 Some managers and executives think stretch goals can light a fire under the company, propelling the firm to new levels of performance.
 However, researchers from Duke, NYU, Penn State and the universities of Houston and Maryland suggest, that for many organizations, stretch goals can actually hurt performance.

 Stretch goals are organizational objectives that seem impossible in light of current skills and knowledge.
 They serve as internally generated crises that shake up current operations and — ideally — incite collective enthusiasm, creativity and innovation.